2019-2020 Season Opener

-Hope began dancing at the age of 6 under the instruction of Jocelyn Woodruff at Vero Beach Ballet.
+Hope began dancing at the age of six under the instruction of Jocelyn Woodruff at Vero Beach Ballet.
 Throughout middle and high school she attended summer programs at UNCSA, Boston Ballet, and on scholarship at Miami City Ballet.
 When Hope turned 16 she furthered her professional training at the University of North Carolina School of the Arts and graduated from their program in 2008 with a concentration in ballet.
 Hope was able to study under acclaimed teachers such as Melissa Hayden, Frank Smith, Nina Danilova, Fanchon Cordell, and Christine Spizzo.

 Upon graduation, she was accepted into FSU’s dance program and continued her education studying under their fabulous faculty.
-She also had the opportunity to perform in works by renown choreographers such as Darshan Bhuller and Monica Bill Barnes.
+She also had the opportunity to perform in works by renowned choreographers such as Darshan Bhuller and Monica Bill Barnes.

-Hope joined the Tallahassee Ballet in 2013 as a Soloist dancer and was promoted to Principal in 2016.
-She has performed lead roles such as Snow Queen and Drew Drop in the Nutcracker, violente fairy in Sleeping Beauty, Paquita, and Nikiya in La Bayadere.
+Hope joined The Tallahassee Ballet in 2013 as a Soloist dancer and was promoted to Principal in 2016.
+She has performed lead roles such as Snow Queen and Drew Drop in The Nutcracker, violente fairy in Sleeping Beauty, Paquita, and Nikiya in La Bayadere.

 Hope is an American Ballet Theatre® (ABT) Level 3 Certified Teacher, and has been teaching dance since she graduated from FSU in 2012.

 Kelly began dancing at the age of three at the Dance Arts Center in St. Joseph, Missouri.
 For more than a decade she had the opportunity to learn jazz, tap, and ballet from Ms. Lynn Fankhauser.
-During high school, Kelly focused on musical theater having the opportunity to work closely with Director/Choreographer Garry Tiller for four years as choreography collaborator and dance captain for shows including “Anything Goes,” “Bye Bye Birdie,” “Guys and Dolls,” and more.
+During high school, Kelly focused on musical theater having the opportunity to work closely with Director/Choreographer Garry Tiller for four years as choreography collaborator and dance captain for shows including Anything Goes, Bye Bye Birdie, Guys and Dolls, and more.
 These experiences earned Kelly the prestigious Victor Valentine Scholarship to continue her studies in the arts.

-While studying Theater at Truman State University, Kelly also became inducted into the Alpha Psi Omega Honorary Theater Fraternity, performed in shows such as “Light Up the Sky,” and was selected as a regional Irene Ryan acting nominee.
+While studying Theater at Truman State University, Kelly also became inducted into the Alpha Psi Omega Honorary Theater Fraternity, performed in shows such as Light Up the Sky, and was selected as a regional Irene Ryan acting nominee.
 Through it all, she continued to dance.
-As a dancer and choreographer with the TSU High Street Dancers, Kelly had the opportunity to perform at Disney’s Magic Music Days in Kissimmee, where she met her now husband.
-Upon moving to Tallahassee, Kelly immediately became involved in local theater groups performing and dancing in a few productions.
-She has taught ballet, tap and jazz to young dancers in the community for the last three years.
+As a dancer and choreographer with the TSU High Street Dancers, Kelly had the opportunity to perform at Disney’s Magic Music Days in Kissimmee, where she met her husband.
+Upon moving to Tallahassee, Kelly immediately became involved in local theater groups, performing and dancing in a few productions.
+She has taught ballet, tap and jazz to young dancers in the community for the last four years.